agdturner/mxg/README.md

     -  Uninstalling a PWA can be done with the PWA running, then via the three stacked dots menu.
 - Please report issues with documentation/installation/use to help develop something better...

+### Version 0.6
+- This builds on Version 0.5
+- Buttons text is used to provide information to users about how to use the GUI rather than leaving it for users to be guided by intuition.
+It is hoped that this makes the program more user friendly and accessible.

+### Version 0.5
+- This builds on Version 0.4
+- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
+  - There were no major new features in this release.
+There was a major refactoring underway and the release was used to discuss user interface design.

+### Version 0.4
+- This builds on Version 0.3
+- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
+  - This was supposed to present all control options, but tere are issues.
+  - If the users edits a me:ZPE property, the reaction well diagram should update.

+### Version 0.3
+- This builds on Version 0.2
+- For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
+  - This is supposed to reveal all details and make these editable.

 ### Version 0.2
-- This build on Version 0.1
+- This builds on Version 0.1
 - For the example [Acetyl_O2_associationEx.xml](https://agdturner.github.io/mxg-pwa/data/examples/AcetylO2/Acetyl_O2_associationEx.xml) file:
   - The rotation constants and vibration frequencies can now also be edited.
   - Rather than present the data for molecules in a single table, the details are collapsible and editable via buttons.
   - Additional tables present data for: Conditions, Model Parameters, and Control.
 - It had been the intention to:
-1. Ensure additional details are exposed and amde editable for molecules.
+1. Ensure additional details are exposed and made editable for molecules.
 2. Make all details editable for all tables.
 - Progress has been made workign towards these additional features, but this is not included in this version...